KaijuML/personal-website/content/blog/python-dict-from-scratch.md

 >>> 'i'
 ```

 All good right?
-Wait a minute, what about removing objetcs?
+Wait a minute, what about removing objects?
 In fact, we're curently in trouble.
 Consider the situation from the above snippet: we’ve added a key-value pair `p1` (`1, 'a'`) -- line 2, and then try and add a second pair `p2` (`9, 'i'`) -- line 3 -- that unfortunately collides with `p1`.
 We use our `smart_search` to find the next good empty spot, and place `p2` there.
 Good.
 If we’re to search for `p2` again, no problem: we’ll compute its hash and modulo, see that there is `p1` in its place, reuse the smart_search and eventually arrive a the correct spot -- lines 5-9.

 But what if we delete `p1` and _then_ search for `p2`?
 That's where our troubles come from: since `p1` is not in our storage anymore, `smart_search`'s first guess using `p2`'s computed hash and modulo will find an empty spot (which before collided with `p1)`, and we will simply think that `p2` has never been added -- lines 7-8.